jakwrobel/form/README.md

 # About this project

 This project has been created in React.
 Apart from basic react commands, I also used axios library to connect to API and sass(scss syntax) to style components.
-In this project functional components has been used.
-I used useState hooks to create a state inside
+Functional components has been used in this project.
+I also used useState hook to create a state inside

 # Time it tooks me to perform the task